 Scott wanted to honor the 14 Soviet and American cosmonauts that had died on space missions.
-So he asked Belgian artist Paul Van Hoeydonck to anonymously make a 3.5 inch figurine that represented them, and Scott himself designed a small plaque which bore the 14 names.
+So he asked Belgian artist Paul Van Hoeydonck to anonymously make a 3.5-inch figurine that represented them.
+And Scott himself designed a small plaque that bore the 14 names.

 He got NASA’s authorization for taking both pieces to space with him.
 And during one of the moonwalks, he quietly left them on the lunar surface.

 According to Scott, this was supposed to be a low-profile homage.